 Except, of course, when there is no next time.
 Humans have an unfortunate tendency to try things that could get us killed.
 Did you hear about the man who tried to connect the conductor on a nearby electricity pole with his house using jumper cables?
 The jumper cables were designed for 12 volts, but the conductor sent 7200 volts, not just through the jumper cables but also through the man's body and into the ground.
 The Darwin Awards are littered with cautionary tales of "just seeing what happens."

 Obviously, applying to medical school won't get you killed (but going through medical school might).
 But if you apply before you're completely ready, you may indeed harm your chances of ever getting into medical school.

-So, perhaps we've made our point that you should only apply to medical school once.
-How do you know when you're ready to apply?
+So, we hope we've made our point that you should only apply to medical school once.
+But that begs the question - how do you know when you're ready to apply?